domschl/HuggingFaceGuidedTourForMac/README.md

 ### 5 Jupyter lab

-At this point, your Apple Silicon Mac should be ready to run `pytorch` and optionally `MLX` and/or `tensorflow` with hardware acceleration support, using the Apple Metal framework.
+At this point, your Apple Silicon Mac should be ready to run `pytorch` and optionally `MLX` and/or `JAX` or `tensorflow` with hardware acceleration support, using the Apple Metal framework.

 To test this, you can use `jupyter lab` to run some notebooks.
 To install `jupyter lab`, first make sure the virtual environment you want to use is active (`pip -V`), and type: